gsa-oes/office-of-evaluation-sciences/_projects/2405-automating-market-research.md

 agency: Small Business Administration
 status: Complete
 summary: Automating market research did not increase federal contracts to small businesses
+summarybox: true
+summary_bullets:
+  - The goal of this evaluation was to test whether automating market research, a primary bottleneck in the federal procurement process, increased federal contracts for small businesses.
+  - We found that automating a key part of the market research process did not increase the probability of a contract to an SBA-certified small business, nor did it lead to a spillover effect on future contracts within the evaluation period.
 ---
-## Summary
-The goal of this evaluation was to test whether automating market research, a primary bottleneck in the federal procurement process, increased federal contracts for small businesses.
-We found that automating a key part of the market research process did not increase the probability of a contract to an SBA-certified small business, nor did it lead to a spillover effect on future contracts within the evaluation period.

 ## Agency priority
 Federal contracts accounted for <a class="usa-link usa-link--external" href="https://www.gao.gov/blog/snapshot-government-wide-contracting-fy-2024-interactive-dashboard">over $750 billion</a> in government spending in FY24.
 It is important that these funds are spent efficiently by optimizing the procurement process as well as awarding federal contracts to the best-suited businesses.